justinlzx/SPM/README.md

     ```
     npx cypress open
     ```
-    If you are using Cypress for the first time, follow the instructions in your terminal.
+    If you are using Cypress for the first time, you will need to install cypress first by using the following the command
+    ```
+    npm install cypress
+    ```
+    then follow the instructions in your terminal.

 4. Cypress UI will open.
 Click on "E2E Testing".
     ![alt text](cypress_ui_1.png)